-When you work with high loads your basal metabolism rises, which means that you spend more energy throughout the day to fulfill your basic functions.
+When you work with high loads, your basal metabolism increases, which means that you spend more energy throughout the day to fulfill your basic functions.

-Well, your body extracts that energy from your muscles and from those "accumulated fatties" that you want to annihilate.
+Well, your body extracts that energy from your muscles and from those “accumulated fat” that you want to annihilate.

-Plus, your muscles are metabolically active, which means they keep working hours after you're done working out.
+Plus, your muscles are metabolically active, meaning they continue working hours after you finish working out.

-And because you'll need extra oxygen to repair muscle fibers that were torn from exercise, your body will burn extra calories and you'll lose weight more easily.
+And since you will need additional oxygen to repair the muscle fibers that were torn during exercise, your body will burn extra calories and you will lose weight more easily.

-So don't be afraid of the weights, sculpt your body and keep it toned.
+So don't be afraid of weights, it sculpts your body and keeps you toned.

-The more load you put on your routines, your muscles will acquire more volume.
-In short, they will grow more.
+The more load you put in your routines, the greater volume your muscles will acquire.
+Simply put, they will grow bigger.

-This is because as the weight will break a greater number of muscle fibers, your body will deploy its wise process of repairing and rebuilding muscles with greater intensity.
+This is because as the weight will break a greater number of muscle fibers, your body will deploy its wise process of muscle repair and reconstruction with greater intensity.

-Therefore, you must define well how you want your body to behave to determine how much weight to load and the number of repetitions:
+Therefore, you must clearly define how you want your body to behave to determine how much weight to carry and the number of repetitions:

 Routines that do not exceed 45 minutes are recommended to avoid injuries or overtraining, because both situations would make you lose performance and throw the work you have achieved down a cliff.

-In any case, it is best to consult a professional trainer before starting.
+In any case, it is best to consult with a professional trainer before starting.

 Stimulate several muscles at once with compound exercises

-When it comes to weights, compound exercises have great benefits and offer good results because they stimulate multiple muscle groups and joints at once.
+When it comes to weights, compound exercises have great benefits and offer good results because they stimulate several muscle groups and joints at once.

-HIIT workouts: the power of cardio in its proper measure
+HIIT workouts: the power of cardio in its right measure

-It is no coincidence that while the ideal physique began to point towards strong, defined bodies with shapely curves, High Intensity Interval Training has become more fashionable.
+It is no coincidence that while the physical ideal began to point towards strong, defined bodies with shapely curves, High Intensity Interval Training has become more fashionable.

-Better known as HIIT, this type of training took the crown from marathon cardio.
+Better known as HIIT, this type of training took the crown from marathon cardio exercises.

-HIITs have shown that the shorter and more intense the cardio, the more effective it is in saying goodbye to flab and burning fat, without sacrificing muscle.
+HIITs have shown that the shorter and more intense the cardio, the more effective it is in saying goodbye to flaccidity and burning fat, without sacrificing muscle.

-This type of exercise is demanding because it combines very high intensity intervals with others of low intensity or complete rest.
-And that is what causes the acceleration of the metabolism and promotes the burning of body fat.
+This type of exercise is demanding because it combines very high-intensity intervals with low-intensity intervals or complete rest.
+And that is what causes the acceleration of metabolism and promotes the burning of body fat.

-In addition, beyond the excellent results it produces, it has so many positive points that it is worth trying:
+Furthermore, beyond the excellent results it yields, it has so many positive points that it is worth trying:

 Functional circuits: a closed route that leaves nothing out

-Functional Training (Functional Training) is an excellent alternative that incorporates aerobic exercises and strength training at the same time.
+Functional Training is an excellent alternative that incorporates aerobic exercises and strength training at the same time.

-Functional circuits have millions of fans around the world because they offer quick results to lose weight, increase strength and muscular endurance.
+Functional circuits have millions of fans in the world because they offer quick results to lose weight, increase strength and muscle endurance.

-Although they also have some detractors who claim that, since light weights are used, it does not promote enough strength and muscle development.
+Although they also have some detractors who claim that, since light weights are used, it does not promote sufficient strength and muscle development.

 But the great truth is that they have multiple benefits that you can take advantage of:

-✓ In the same session you can work a mix of shoulders, arms, legs, back or abs simultaneously.
+✓ In the same session you can work a mix of shoulders, arms, legs, back or abdominals simultaneously.

 ✓ Strengthens muscles without causing excessive fatigue.